International Business Seminar Winter MBA

 The $200 application fee/deposit will be charged to NIU students’ NIU Bursar's account.
 (Checks and money orders cannot be accepted from NIU students.)
 Non-NIU students must submit a check or money order in the amount of $200.
 More detailed instructions can be found on the website.

 Students cannot have any encumbrances against their NIU records.
-Any encumbrances placed on a student’s records by NIU (e.g., the Graduate School, Undergraduate Admissions, Bursar’s Office, Accounts Receivable, Registration and Records, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.
+Any encumbrances placed on a student’s records by NIU (e.g., the Graduate School, Bursar’s Office, Accounts Receivable, Registration and Records, Office of Student Conduct, Health Services, Parking Services, etc.) must be cleared before a student is granted admission to a study abroad program.

 Back to top